 Construction of a series of lower terraced retaining walls is a preferred solution to constructing large walls.
-This construction method is often cheaper, removing the need for technical engineering calculations.

 Retaining walls should be constructed of materials that complement the natural environment such as stone or feature rock, feature exposed or rendered brick, interlocking feature panels such as treated concrete sleepers or feature timber.
 Plain concrete with an untreated finish is not acceptable for walls directly visible from the street or public areas.
 Alternative feature materials that complement the style of your home may be acceptable subject to approval.